rdemolgen/SavvySuite/README.md

 4. -minProb (phred probability) - This limits how much evidence a single chunk can contribute towards the analysis.
 If this is set higher than the square of the transition probability, then it will become impossible for a CNV to be detected from the evidence in a single chunk.

 ### SelectControlSamples
 This software selects a subset of samples from a larger control pool that match a given sample or set of samples best.
-This is useful if you have a lot of control samples, but SavvyCNV takes a long time to run with all of them.
+This is useful if you are trying to call CNVs for a single sample, and you have a lot of control samples, but SavvyCNV takes a long time to run with all of them.
 SavvyCNV uses Singular Vector Decomposition (SVD), which takes time approximately proportional to the number of samples to the power of 2.4, so if for example 150 samples takes 30 minutes, then 300 samples will take a bit more than two and a half hours.
-SelectControlSamples prepares a statistical summary of a large collection of samples, using SVD on a subset of those samples to identify the read depth patterns, then extending it to the rest of the samples.
+SelectControlSamples prepares a statistical summary of a large collection of samples, using SVD on a subset of those samples to identify the read depth patterns, then extends it to the rest of the samples.
 This summary can then be interrogated to identify the most similar set of samples to a sample that you wish to call CNVs on.

 The software has two modes of operation.
 The first mode takes a list of CoverageBinner files and produces a summary file, having performed SVD.
 This operation takes considerable time, but only needs to be performed once.
 The second mode of operation takes the summary file and a list of CoverageBinner files, and identifies the CoverageBinner files that were used to create the summary that are most similar.
 This operation is fast.
 Samples from the summary file that are also specified in this operation are automatically excluded from the output, as it is not sensible to use a sample as its own control when searching for CNVs.